This Is How ADHD Can Be A Superpower For Kids

 How do you help them with their emotion regulation and impulse control?

 MS: I’m taking a deep breath when I answer that question because it’s a long road.
 I want people to know that, but it can be done.
 There’s no quick fix for kids who are having trouble controlling their emotions, but it’s going to be an approach that has to do with teaching them skills they can learn to help calm themselves down.

-If you’re having a child who is struggling with the emotional symptoms of ADHD, the best thing you can do is work with a psychologist because that’s one piece of ADHD that the medications don’t help with as much, but the psychology side of it really can help with it.
-And it is a long road, but as kids get older, those who have the right tools in their hand and the parents who’ve been doing the right things will see improvement over time.
+If you have a child who is struggling with the emotional symptoms of ADHD, the best thing you can do is work with a psychologist.
+Because that’s one piece of ADHD that the medications don’t help with as much, but the psychology side of it really can help with it.
+And it is a long road, but as kids get older, those who have the right tools in their hands and the parents who’ve been doing the right things will see improvement over time.

 RPJ: From experience with other parents and my own experience, behavior modification therapy is very helpful in helping with impulse control.
 We had a token system where my daughter was able to earn tokens for specific behaviors.
 It’s important not to try to change a whole bunch of behaviors at once, but to focus on one behavior.
 When you see them doing the behavior that you want to see, be very descriptive in your praise.
 Say, “Oh, John, I see that you really wanted that cereal, but you waited for five minutes until I came downstairs to get it.
 And I really, really appreciate that.”

-How can you get support as a parent when you have ADHD also?
+How can you get support as a parent when you also have ADHD?